Physics-Informed Neural Operators for Cardiac Electrophysiology

 We consider four propagation scenarios for our operator-based simulation: planar, centrifugal (propagation from a single corner of the mesh), spiral and spiral-breakup (pictured in Figure \ref{fig:four-scenarios}).
 The first two scenarios represent typical propagation patterns in healthy heart scenarios, whilst the latter are characteristic of arrhythmic conditions (with the spiral and spiral-breakup being analogous to monomorphic and polymorphic tachycardia/fibrillation, respectively).
 Training and evaluation data for all of the propagation scenarios were generated using the open-source cardiac modelling software package openCARP \citep{plank_opencarp_2021}, a high-fidelity PDE simulator for cardiac electrophysiology.
 Further details of the PDE simulations for data generation can be found in Section~\ref{sec:apmodelextra}.

-When training the operator model, we split the simulation data into both single and multi-frame input-output pairs using a moving time window and then split the full set of function pairs into a training set representing the first $80\%$ of the trajectory and used the rest of the trajectory as the testing set in order to encourage the model to extrapolate beyond the training time horizon.
-We also added a buffer of $2n-1$ frames between the testing and training sets in order to avoid data leakage at the border.
-For the multi-frame training, we used trajectories of length $m=5$ (corresponding to $\sim2.6\%$ of the training trajectory).
+To create the training sets we sampled the trajectories of $1000$ms with a temporal resolution of $dt = 5$ ms and created the input and output pairs for both single and multi-frame input-output pairs using a moving time window.
+For the majority of the experiments, we then split the full set of function pairs into a training set representing the first $80\%$ of the trajectory and used the rest of the trajectory as the testing set to encourage the model to extrapolate beyond the training time horizon\footnote{We added a buffer of $2n-1$ frames between the testing and training sets in order to avoid data leakage at the border.}.
+For the multi-frame training, we used trajectories of length $m=5$ (corresponding to $20$-ms trajectories, or $\sim2.0\%$ of the trajectory).

 We trained all of the models using an Adam optimiser with a cosine learning rate scheduler (using an initial learning rate of $5\times10^{-4}$ and a smooth decay over $1000$ epochs).
-On a GPU-enabled server mounting an NVIDIA A40 48GB, the training time was $\approx$1 hour for single-frame training and $\approx$8 hours for multi-frame training.
+On a GPU-enabled server mounting an NVIDIA A40 48GB, the training time took an average of $\approx$1 hour for single-frame training and $\approx$7 hours for multi-frame training.